ricniew/ITM-TLS1.n-implementation/README.md

    - Windows: [ITMHOME]\CMS\KBBENV
    - Linux/AIX: [ITMHOME]/table/[TEMSNAME]/KBBENV (**Note:**: As soon you reconfigure your TEMS at one point in the future, the KBBENV will be rebuild and you chages are gone.
 To avoid this you can edit the  [ITMHOME]/config/ms.ini file instead and reconfigure your TEMS)

-2. Check if the following statements exist, if they do not, add them.
+2. Check if the following statements exist and modify or add them.

     ```
     KDEBE_TLS10_ON=NO